Q: Where are you located?

 Q: What happens if I fail the final written test?

-A: You can fail your written test up to 3 times.
+A: You have 3 chances to pass the written test .
 You’ll need to schedule a make-up day for the testing session.
-If the test is taken 3 times without a passing score, then you will need to retake the course free of charge.
+If the test is taken 3 times without a passing score, then you will need to retake the course with a re-enrollment charge.
 Students who require accommodations such as extended time, an interpreter, or having the test read out loud to them should call 248.548.8000 to ensure that the student has proper testing accommodations.